Abstract Submission Info

 A-CURE requires that abstracts be limited to 300 words total, and all submissions should follow the structured abstract outline below:

-Abstracts are text only.
-No figures, data tables, or special symbols or characters are allowed.
+Authors may submit up to 2 (two) figures or data tables to support their abstract.
 Please include numerical data with statistical p-value in the Results section when appropriate.
 To save space, commonly used acronyms are allowed in the abstract without a prior definition (i.e., STEMI, MAP, BP, etc.).
 Otherwise, define the term at first use of acronym or abbreviations by using parentheses.
 References are not allowed in the abstract.

 The grading and selection of abstracts for scholarship award purposes is blinded.
 Therefore, we ask that no identifying text is featured in the abstracts including (but not limited to): names, names of institutes (hospitals, medical schools, universities, etc.), cities, company names, websites, or email addresses.